Tokyo Electric Power Company: Ownership

 In March 2010, the last year before 2011 Fukushima nuclear disaster, TEPCO listed 10 entities as its major shareholders, amounting to 27.35% of all shares.
 Five of the ten were Japanese banks, two were Japanese insurance companies, the remaining two were Tokyo Metropolitan Government and a group of TEPCO employees.
 The largest shareholder was Japan Trustee Services Bank (4.47%).

 On April 11, 2012 TEPCO announced that the Tokyo Metropolitan Government had temporarily become the largest shareholder of the firm with 9.37 percent voting rights, after former largest share holders Dai-ichi Life Nippon Life Insurance Co. and Nippon Life Insurance Co. had sold their 3.42 and 3.29 percent stakes in the company.
 The two life insurance companies had lost their interest in TEPCO after the shares had lost almost all their value at the stock market.
 At the next shareholders meeting of TEPCO in June 2012, Tokyo hoped to put a halt to TEPCO's plans raising the price of electricity.
 This position was changed by later ownership changes.

 Community compensation

 Tokyo Electric Power could face 2 trillion yen ($23.6 bln) in special losses in the current business year to March 2012 to compensate communities near its crippled Fukushima nuclear plant, according to JP Morgan.

+The company secured additional public funds through a government-backed entity to support ongoing compensation payments related to the Fukushima Daiichi nuclear disaster, as well as to address long-term cleanup and decommissioning costs.